AI for Mid-Career Professionals: Staying Relevant in the Age of AI Without Becoming Technical

 What’s the best next step if I want a plan?

 Start with Your First 30 Days with AI — a calm, guided roadmap designed for professionals who want structure without hype.
+If you’re leading adoption for a team, begin with the AI Readiness Score.

 Can I share this with my team?